MIT-LCP/mimic-code-paper/main.md

 <!--  TODO: figure B: severity of illness score distributions -- -->

+### Organ dysfunction scores

+Organ failure is a hallmark of acute illness and is quantified in numerous scores.
+Some scores assess multiple organ systems: the Sequential Organ Failure Assessment (SOFA) score \[REF\] and Logistic Organ Dysfunction System (LODS) \[REF\] both assess six organ systems for failure.
+Others are organ specific.
+Examples include the Model for End-stage Liver Disease (MELD) \[REF\], the Risk/Injury/Failure/Loss/End stage renal disease (RIFLE) criteria \[REF\], the Acute Kidney Injury Network (AKIN) classification \[REF\], and the Kidney Disease Improving Global Outcomes (KDIGO) criteria \[REF\].
+The latter three scores assess the degree of acute kidney injury in a patient.
+A variety of lab, diagnostic, and therapeutic data are needed to calculate these scores.

 To highlight the discrepancies that can arise from the way a concept is defined, we contrast two versions of the SOFA score: one derived by prior researchers, and one available in the MIMIC code repository.